buddhasystem/web/_about/contact.md

 ---
 title: Contact us
 layout: default
+abbrev: contact
+weight: 1
 ---

 # Contact us

-These pages are designed and maintained by the PHENIX Data and Analysis Preservation task force members
+These pages are designed and maintained by the PHENIX Data and Analysis Preservation task force members:

 <table width="40%">
 {% for who in site.data.people %}